Skip to main content

 The API Key and Org Name will be needed for the script to configure your Meraki device.

-For access to the API, first enable the API for your organization.
+For access to the API, follow the steps below:

 Screen Shot 2020-06-22 at 8.26.15 PM.png